 The principal roadway(s) serving the site shall be designed to conform with the standards of the Town based on number of residential units where the roadway is or may be ultimately intended for dedication and acceptance by the Town.
 Private ways shall be adequate for the intended use and vehicular traffic and shall be maintained by an association of unit owners or by the Applicant.
 If the applicant requests any waivers of the Planning Board’s roadway standards, that road shall remain private in perpetuity.

-8.X Density Bonus.
-The Planning Board may award a density bonus to increase the number of dwelling units beyond the Basic Maximum Number.
-The density bonus for the Development shall not, in the aggregate, exceed 20% of the Basic Maximum Number.
-All dwelling units awarded as a density bonus shall be 2 bedroom units.
-Computations shall be rounded to the lowest number.
-A density bonus may be awarded in the following circumstances:

-1. For each additional five percent (5%) of the site over the open space required below and set aside as contiguous open space, a bonus of five (5%) percent of the Basic Maximum Number may be awarded.
-This bonus shall be limited to 10% of the Basic Maximum Number.

-2. When the Planning Board determines that the applicant has offered significant amenities to the Town, including but not limited to preservation of open space off-premises, infrastructure improvements, equipment, or technical assistance, a bonus of up of 10% the Basic Maximum Number may be awarded.

-8.X Buffer Areas.
+8.7.7 Buffer Areas.
 A buffer area of 20 feet shall be provided at the perimeter of the property where it abuts residentially zoned or occupied properties, except for driveways necessary for access and egress to and from the site.
 No vegetation in this buffer area will be disturbed, destroyed or removed, except for normal maintenance.

 The Planning Board may waive the buffer requirement